Upper Elementary - Middle-Level (Grades 4-8)

 Math for Elementary Education I

 This course employs a problem-solving approach to basic mathematical concepts and techniques that constitute the elementary school mathematics curriculum.
 Problem solving techniques are discussed, including reasoning, pattern recognition, algorithms, estimation, and mental math.
 Set and function concepts, whole numbers, integers, and rational numbers are explored.
 Other topics include numeration systems and number theory.
+Prerequisite: "C" or better in PREP021, appropriate placement score or appropriate high school records.
 3-0-3

 A course for Pre-Education majors, human learning in the educational setting is presented with theories of learning and teaching, the development of the child, creativity, individual differences, and standardized testing.
 Prerequisite: PSYC101 3-0-3